ke2ulpatani/CSC519-checkbox.io-pipeline/Deploy/README.md

 1. `pipeline prod up`
 This command helps to create production servers on AWS named (monitor, iTrust and checkbox.io) and deploy monitoring service.

-2. `pipeline deploy checkbox.io -i inventory.i`
+2. `pipeline deploy checkbox.io -i inventory.ini`
 This commands helps us to deploy checkbox.io on AWS EC2 instance

 3. `pipeline deploy iTrust -i inventory.ini`
 This commands helps us to deploy iTrust on AWS EC2 instance

 4. `pipeline canary master broken`
 This commands helps us to construct canary infrastructure, collect data, and perform analysis on the given branches.

 ### Dependencies: